stackbit-projects/good-oregano-dc386/content/pages/posts/first.md

 ---
 title: 'Diagnose Me Devlog 1: A sim game for the aspiring doctor'
 subtitle: >-
-  Come and join us in our adventure - the development of the game Diagnose me, a sim game for those of us who always wanted to be a doctor, but never had the chance.
+  Come and join us in our adventure - the development of the game Diagnose Me, a sim game for those of us who always wanted to be a doctor, but never had the chance.
 date: '2021-06-20'